p2pu/course-in-a-box/modules/start/_posts/2000-01-01-your-own-course.markdown

 This copy is where you will be working during the rest course.
 Some of the technical things may be challenging or frustrating, but by tackling it bit by bit and asking your peers for help, you’ll soon be an expert and helping other people!

 ### Tweak a few items.
-There are two updates that you need to make to your course to get started, the first to change
+There are two updates that you need to make to your course to get it working.
+First, change

 {% highlight yaml %}baseurl:{% endhighlight %}